gmnrmyr/NumoraQ/docs/main/hardcore_2do_after_testup/hardcore2do.md

 0) purchase logic for degen purchases: use purchase as degen, backend consider as time + when done, stop service or allow user with ads (freemium).

+0.1) Fix chat gpt api (was leaked when we made the project public)

 0.5) purchase logic for tier purchases:

 0.6) need login flow on dev (google, etc...)